Technology Tales

 22nd July 2009

-This information is scattered about the web but I decided to collect something together in one place in case it helps anyone else.
+This information is scattered about the web, so I decided to collect something together in one place in case it helps anyone else.
 Here are two commands that appeared to do the deed for me:

 sudo apt-get install ubuntu-restricted-extras totem-xine libxine1-ffmpeg libdvdread4